NVIDIA/aistore/cmd/authn/README.md

 To change AuthN settings after deployment, modify the server's configuration file and restart the server.
 If you change the server's secret key make sure to modify AIStore proxy configuration as well.

+At start AuthN checks user list.
+If it is empty, AuthN creates a default user that can access to everything: user ID is `admin` and password is `admin`.
+Do not forget to change the user's password for security reasons.

 ### Notation

 In this README: